DV

 What is the difference between TSLA and TSLW?

-TSLA (Tesla, Inc.) tracks — with an income strategy, while TSLW (Roundhill TSLA WeeklyPay ETF) tracks Tesla (TSLA) with a leverage approach.
+TSLA (Tesla, Inc.) is a stock, while TSLW (Roundhill TSLA WeeklyPay ETF) tracks Tesla (TSLA) with a leverage approach.
 They are issued by — and Roundhill Investments respectively.

 Can I hold both TSLA and TSLW?